crate/cratedb-mcp/README.md

 ### Configure transport

 MCP servers can be started using different transport modes.
-The default transport is `stdio`, you can select another one of `{"stdio", "sse", "http"}` and supply it to the invocation like this:
+The default transport is `stdio`, you can select another one of `{"stdio", "http", "sse", "streamable-http"}` and supply it to the invocation like this:
 ```shell
 cratedb-mcp serve --transport=stdio
 ```
 NB: The `http` transport was called `streamable-http` in earlier spec iterations.

-When using one of the HTTP-based options for serving the MCP interface, you can use the CLI options `--host`, `--port` and `--path` to specify the listening address.
+When using any of the HTTP-based options for serving the MCP interface, you can use the CLI options `--host`, `--port` and `--path` to specify the listening address.
 The default values are `localhost:8000`, where the SSE server responds to `/sse/` and `/messages/` and the HTTP server responds to `/mcp/` by default.